sven-cork/crossword/README.md

   - The links are stylised icons from Font Awesome.

   ![Screenshot of Footer Area](/assets/images/footer.png)

+- ### Future Ideas
+  - The option of playing a few different crosswords, perhaps toggling between easy, medium and hard.
+  - Best of scoreboard offering user to enter name at start of game.

 ## Design
   - Courier New was chosen for header font style as this I believe evokes a sense of classic old newspapper.